 2) Break the chain of bad memories.
 Second, break the links between negative or positive memories, and turn down the emotional volume.
 You will need to reprogram your inner critic self-talk to break them.
 The Enneagram of Personality is one of the best tools for finding this negative programming and changing the thought process.
 We’ll give an example of how this works below.

 Don’t skip steps.
 Don’t try to turn up the volume of positive memories without dealing with the negative first.
 Negative memories often contain the most potent negative emotions like guilt, fear, and anger.
 So, you need to break the link for negative triggers and turn down the emotional volume.
-Then you can proceed with subconscious mind reprogramming of the positive memories.
+Then you can proceed with the subconscious mind reprogramming the positive memories.

 Understanding the Subconscious Mind and Memory

 In addition to those specific for traversing memories, there are several spiritual technologies for making positive changes.
 Any mental technique that expands awareness and observational and analytical skills will help you grow.

 The first important thing to realize is that memories aren’t accurate.
 Some people think a memory is an exact picture of a previous event, but this isn’t true.
 Our memory is infused with emotion and shaped by our imagination.
 Our dreams are a part of our imagination but can overlay into memories.
 New experiences can also alter our memories.

 The subconscious mind and memory change depending on our health and new experiences.
 The fluidity of these elements is something we can use to our advantage.

 “Every time” we access a memory, we change it to some degree.
 We can turn up or turn down the emotional volume.
 We can clarify or blur the memory.
 We can expand it to include more of the timeline or new variations.
 It sounds a bit like Rod Serling’s introduction to the Twilight Zone.
 But it’s true.